userstyles-world/userstyles.world/docs/privacy.md

 through it carefully, as it is important.

-If there are any terms in this privacy policy that you do not agree with, please discontinue use of our site and our services.
+If there are any terms in this privacy policy that you do not agree with, please discontinue the use of our Site and our services.

 This privacy policy applies to all information stored through our Site, and/or any related services.
 Please read it carefully as it will help you make informed